 - What Could Have Been:

-- Steven Spielberg dropped out of the creative team for the opening ceremony of the 2008 Summer Games in protest of China's inaction in the Darfur Civil War.
+- Steven Spielberg dropped out of the creative team for the opening ceremony of the 2008 Beijing Games in protest of China's inaction in the Darfur Civil War.
 What the ceremony would have looked like in Spielberg's hands is anyone's guess.

 - For the 2012 London Games, various parts of Danny Boyle's opening ceremony were left out due to time restraints from public transportation: stunt bikes were to be involved and a Doctor Who segment—or at least, music—was cut.

 - Thanks to the First and Second World Wars, the 1916 Berlin Summer Games, as well as the 1940 and 1944 Summer and Winter games were cancelled.
 Had it not been for those wars, the games for those years would certainly have occurred.

 - Incidentally, the 1916 games were intended to have a Winter Sports Week, a concept which gave rise to the Winter Olympics.
 Suppose that the war had ended before the games, or the war had never broken out in the first place - would we still have gotten the Winter Olympics eventually?
 Or would they have regulated winter sports to a week at the Summer Olympics in the future?

 - Over the century-plus history of the modern Olympics, there have been innumerable athletes who could have won Olympic medals but ultimately didn't even get to contend for them.
 This includes athletes who were injured, athletes who chose not to try for the Olympics for other reasons, athletes who failed to make their countries' teams, and athletes who made it to the Games but failed to qualify to a medal round in their particular event (especially when this was due to a fluke bad performance in a qualification).